indigo-astronomy/indigo/indigo_drivers/system_ascol/README.md

 Driver is developed and tested with:
 * ascol_simulator.pl
+* Zeiss 2m RCC Telescope at NAO Rozhen

 ## Comments

-Use URL in form tcp://host:port, ascol://host:port or simply host:port to connect to the system over the network (default port is 2001).
+Use URL in form tcp://host:port, ascol://host:port or simply host:port to connect to the system over the network (default port is 2002).